paul-distefano/graphrag-toolkit/docs/querying-the-graph.md

 By default, the `TraversalBasedRetriever` uses a composite search strategy using two subretrievers:

   - `EntityBasedSearch` – This retriever extracts keywords from the query and then looks up entities in the graph based on these keywords.
 From the entities, the retriever traverses facts, statements and topics.
+Entity-based search tends to return a broadly-scoped set of results, based on the neighbourhoods of individual entities and the facts that connect entities.
   - `ChunkBasedSearch` – This retriever finds chunks using vector similarity search.
 From the chunks, the retriever traverses topics, statements, and facts.
+Chunk-based search tends to return a narrowly-scoped set of results based on the statement and fact neighbourhoods of chunks that match the original query.

+When combining these two retrievers, the `TraversalBasedRetriever` weights their contributions in favour of the chunk-based search: the chunk search provides a foundation of similarity-based results, which are then augmented by the broader entity-based results.

 #### TraversalBasedRetriever results